bennadel/LaunchDarkly-Lucee-CFML/README.md

 ## Running Lucee CFML Locally

-I built this use [CommandBox][command-box].
+I built this using [CommandBox][command-box].
 To start the server, I ran this from the root directory of this repository:

 ```sh
 # Boot-up the CommandBox CLI.